-The Biology Department is currently housed in the Science Village located at the corner of Fairbanks Ave. and Ollie Ave. during the Bush Science Center renovation.
+The Biology Department is housed in the newly renovated Bush Science Center.
 This facility contains classrooms, teaching and research laboratories, and offices for faculty and staff.
 All classrooms are equipped with a computer projection system and, along with our teaching laboratories, have access to the Internet.

 Within our teaching and research laboratories, we have diverse equipment for studies in general, ecological, and molecular biology.
 These include, but are not limited to, the following: